- Home

 A one-story house is commonly referred to as a single-level or ranch home.
 These homes typically have a single level, with no stairs or decks within the living space, and are often built on small lots due to their modest footprints.

-There are both pros and cons to building a one-story house, and they include
+There are advantages to building a one-story house, and they include:

 Cheaper to build.
 Because you’re only making one floor, this cuts down the costs of building a home since you won’t need to have a ceiling braced and supported as a floor for the second house story.
 In addition, of course, it takes fewer materials overall to build a one-story house instead of a multiple-story home.